pushpu77/mito-power-ml/README.md

 # Comparison
 The different models were compared based on their validation and training loss and accuracy.
 This comparison helped in identifying the best-performing model among those trained with basic weights and those utilizing pretrained weights from ResNet, EfficientNet, and MobileNet.

+# Classification
+For jaundice classifier the images were segmented from the best model (EfficientNet) in this case and saved into the main directory.
+All the datasets used in the image segmentation and classification is present in the private google drive link https://drive.google.com/drive/folders/1h8fCdlmqsghjhL-Wrc2z48lTex8Glb1e?usp=sharing.